Construction Project Management Services and Construction Books

 0 Comments

-I’ve always prepared monthly project cost reports for my projects.
+I’ve always prepared monthly project cost reports for my construction projects.
 They’ve often been the fun part of the project where we’ve seen how well we’ve done that month on the project – how much profit we have made.
-Of course there have been some projects where we’ve lost money and these cost reports haven’t been quite as fun.
+Of course, there have been some construction projects where we’ve lost money, and these cost reports haven’t been quite as fun.
 These cost reports produced their own challenges as we tried to figure out where we were losing money and what we could do to recover the money and prevent further losses in the future.

 Make sure your cost reports process is setup to help in the following ways: